ShreeLakshmiA/csbc1040/samples/counter-app/README.md

 For aws create a subdomain with the format `aws.MYDOMAINNAME.me` and for GCP with the format `gcp.MYDOMAINNAME.me`.

-Submit the custom domains for both platforms on moodle.
+Submit the custom domains for both platforms on moodle..